mpruthvitaranath/Safe-drive/README.md

 # Safe-drive
-Detects drowsiness in drivers using the Eye Aspect ratio and by setting a threshold to determine drowsiness and gives warning to be alert using PC voice .
+Detects drowsiness in drivers using the Eye Aspect ratio , by setting a threshold to determine drowsiness and .
+In case the ratio is above the threshold then a warning is given to be alert using PC voice .